microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraGroupOwner.md

 This example demonstrates how to add an owner to a group.

-- `-GroupId` - specifies the unique identifier (Object ID) of the group to which you want to add an owner.
+- `-GroupId` - Specifies the unique identifier (Object ID) of the group to which you want to add an owner.
-- `-RefObjectId` - specifies the unique identifier (Object ID) of the owner to be added to the group.
+- `-RefObjectId` - Specifies the unique identifier (Object ID) of the owner to be added to the group.

 ## Parameters